JanaLasser/digitalisation-in-research-module-2/03_collaborations/03_03_project_management/slack_trello_google_pm.md

 * Add some items including a checklist or two to your list (can be made-up stuff).
 * Go to the slack channel that is dedicated to testing trello.
 Link the new trello board you just created to the channel (/trello link [URL TO BOARD]).
 * Set the channel to a Trello list (/trello set-list)
+* If you have time, investigate about the limitations of the free Trello version.
+What pricing options exist and what features do they unlock?

 ## Team member 3: Google Drive